sonjt00/Food_Ingredient_Detection/README.md

 #### Dataset
 We collected over 79,000 food ingredient images with 40 classes from Roboflow.
 Classes were arranged based on the popularity.
 (Apple, Pork, Chicken, cabbage, ....)
-For those who are interested in the dataset, please feel free to contact me!"
+For those who are interested in the dataset, please feel free to contact me!

 # Food Ingredient Detection
 ## Object Detection & Freshness Assessment for Food Ingredients